 MRI Scan Clinics – Recommended Radiology & MRI Scan Providers (Melbourne)

 |Bridge Rd Imaging (Assoc Prof Richard Sullivan)||84 Bridge Road, Richmond VIC 3121||(03) 9242 4888|

 |FMIG – Future Medical Imaging Group – Anthony Taranto||109 Burwood Road, Hawthorn VIC 3122||(03) 9818 9400|

 SUBURBAN VICTORIA – MRI SCAN & RADIOLOGY CLINIC LOCATIONS

-Please make sure that your radiologist provides your surgeon with EXACTLY what they want to FIND OUT and have in the report – phone the clinic and ask if unsure – otherwise you may need a second MRI.
+Please make sure that your radiologist provides your surgeon with exactly what they want to find out and have in the report – call the clinic and ask if unsure – otherwise you may need a second MRI.

 |MIVIR – Dr John Vratzis|